Facebook is Sending Payments for the $725M User Privacy Settlement - October 2025 Update

 Settlement checks and electronic transfers are being sent in batches over the course of roughly 10 weeks.
 Claimants selected their preferred payment method when submitting a claim form, with options including PayPal, Venmo, Zelle, direct deposit, paper checks, prepaid cards, and E-MasterCard.

 Claimants should expect a follow-up email about 3 to 4 days before their payment is deposited or mailed.
-If payment is not received within 30 days of the notice, claimants are instructed to contact the administrator directly.
+If payment is not received within 10 weeks, claimants can contact the Facebook user privacy class action settlement administrator directly.

 Meta, Facebook's parent company had originally agreed to a $725 million class-action settlement to resolve claims that the social media platform improperly shared user data with third parties without consent.
 This includes the high-profile Cambridge Analytica scandal.
 While Meta denies any wrongdoing, they settled to avoid the cost and risk of a trial.